Ketevana/Data-Science-Capstone-Project/README.md

 * 14 features (-> 16 features at preparation for modelling stage)
 * 12,916 unique handbag observations (uncleaned)
 * limited edition feature only in Louis Vuitton brand to test one of my hypothesis regarding investment return
-* descriptions has been extracted only from Chanel and Hermes handbags
+* descriptions have been extracted only from Chanel and Hermes handbags
 * included categorical feature such as sold out on the resale webpage and bags that are still available online